 Foremost among replanting considerations on cotton ground are potential problems with residual cotton herbicides.
 Your cotton herbicide may dictate crop selection for replanting.
+In 2007 I am finding this is especially true with Staple (more details below).
 Consult product labels for rotational crop restrictions for the herbicide you used on cotton.
-Keep in mind that the Texas South Plains is sandy ground hence herbicide activities can be hotter on susceptible alternative crops.
-Of course buster planting may be used to "break out" the treated soil in order to get below the herbicide zone.
+Keep in mind that the Texas South Plains is predominantly sandy ground hence herbicide activities can be hotter on susceptible alternative crops.
+Of course buster planting may be used to "break out" the treated soil in order to get below the herbicide zone in some herbicides, particularly the 'yellows,', but this wouldn't necessarily address problems in a herbicide that might be more mobile like Staple.
 It is recommended that producers avoid "pulling" the treated soil toward developing plants during cultivation until later in the season in order to reduce potential for herbicide effects on developing plants.

 Among crop options after cotton, soybeans, sunflower, and guar are typically grown with yellow herbicides, and thus these crops experience less risk to injury than does sorghum.
 Herbicide carryover injury from cotton fields may be a particular concern for the likes of Caparol, Cotoran, Karmex, Diuron, and Staple in soil residues.
-These herbicides are potentially more likely to injure sorghum than the yellows, often on sandy soils where residues could be relatively deep in the soil, particularly if you have received substantial rain since application.
+These herbicides, especially Staple, are potentially more likely to injure sorghum than the yellows, often on sandy soils where residues could be spread throughout the soil though substantial rains since application could dilute their effect.
 The problem of herbicide residues in soil can often be minimized if not avoided in heavier textured soils with a buster planter to establish a herbicide-free seed zone.
 Again, consult the chemical labels or your chemical dealer.

 If Dual herbicide has been applied, Concep safened sorghum seed can be planted directly into the treated soil with little risk of sorghum injury.
 Growers need to consider the potential cost per acre of this treatment (and agronomically sound seeding rates may minimize the cost) and the advantages that Dual could offer.
-Just as in recent years, planting sorghum on Staple ground in 2005 is simply not recommended buster planter nonwithstanding.
-The Staple label also suggests producers not plant sorghum the next year on Staple-treated ground.
+Just as in recent years, planting sorghum on Staple ground in 2007 is simply not recommended buster planter nonwithstanding.
+The Staple label also excludes sorghum planting the year after Staple application.
 Staple is moderately mobile in the soil according to Wayne Keeling, Texas A&M-Lubbock.
-The label on Staple suggests that STS treated soybean can be used, but supplies of group IV STS soybeans on the South Plains are limited, and seed will probably need to be ordered (see more info in the soybean section below).
-Brent Bean, Texas A&M-Amarillo has tested STS soybeans prior to 2000 for tolerance to several sulfonylurea herbicides (same chemical family as Staple) commonly used in wheat at 4X rates.
+The label on Staple notes that sulfonylurea tolerant soybean (STS) can be used, but supplies of group IV STS soybeans on the South Plains are limited, and seed will probably need to be ordered (see more info in the soybean section below).
+Brent Bean, Texas A&M-Amarillo has tested STS soybeans prior to 2000 for tolerance to several sulfonylurea herbicides (different chemical family than Staple, but cross tolerance is good) commonly used in wheat at 4X rates.
 Only one of several herbicides gave any noticeable injury in two years.